prabhat143/TestAutomationArchitecture/readMe.md

 **com.companyName.drivers.DriverManager** :- This class consists of two constructor paramter and non parameterised constructor.
 Parameter constructor configure Appiumserver device details.
 And initiate driver as per the configuration file.

-**com.companyName.drivers.DriverTypes** :- This an enum class record types of drivers present in the framework.
+**com.companyName.enums.DriverTypes** :- This an enum class record types of drivers present in the framework.

 **com.companyName.drivers.WebDriverClass** :- This class consists of method to configure brower like chrome,firefox and safari depends on OS.